The LPEP program offers participants the opportunity to:

 - Strengthen their leadership skills and develop tools to organize a focused community effort to move people out of poverty.

-This combination offers the opportunity to build strong relationships and leadership skills for building social capital and mobilizing that capital to bring awareness to the issue of poverty.
+The combination of formal training, community events and conversations offers the opportunity to build strong relationships and leadership skills for building social capital – all towards the goal of mobilizing that capital to bring awareness to the issue of poverty.